smpavlenko/github-users/README.md

-# Quiz Github Users Service
+# Github Users Service
-Simple REST service written on Scala for getting github users using github-api.
+Simple REST service written on Scala for getting github users using github-api(https://developer.github.com/v3/).

 ## How to run the service
 Clone the repository: